 Microsoft Office Lens

 Office Lens is a document scanner app by Microsoft.
 It promotes itself as being equally good for school or business use.
-It scans documents like normal.
-The app also boasts good quality for things like receipts, whiteboards, sketches, business cards, notes, and more.
+It scans documents like other apps.
+The app also boasts good quality for receipts, whiteboards, sketches, business cards, notes, and more.
 You can save your scans to Microsoft OneNote for quick reference later.
 The app also works for Simplified Chinese, English, Spanish, and German.
 It’s free to download and use whether or not you have an Office 365 subscription.
 However, it does work best with a Microsoft Office subscription, if that matters.

 Price: Free / $4.99